 - 1. Enable expert mode in the Synchronization Editor. - 2.
 Create the configuration file. - a.
 Open the reference project. - b.
-Select Edit | Update synchronization project from the menu. - c.
+(Optional) If a remote connection is going to be used to automatically update the synchronization project, establish the connection now. - c.
+Select Edit > Update synchronization project from the menu. - d.
 Optional: Select the patches to be applied under Available patches.
 Select at least one patch or milestone.
-Multi-select is possible. - d.
-Click Save configuration. - e.
+Multi-select is possible. - e.
+Click Save configuration. - f.
 Select a repository for the configuration file and give it a name.
 The file is saved as a Synchronization Editor workspace file with the extension sews. - 3.
 Customize the synchronization configuration in the configuration file. - Check the saved settings and adjust the values. - Create the parameters for changeable settings. - 4.
 To update synchronization projects with this configuration: - Open up the Synchronization Editor Command Line Interface. - OR - - Load the Synchronization Editor Module for Windows PowerShell. - 5.
-To automatically update synchronization projects, use scripts which execute the Synchronization Editor Command Line Interface or the Synchronization Editor Module for Windows PowerShell.
+To automatically update synchronization projects, use scripts which run the Synchronization Editor Command Line Interface or the Synchronization Editor Module for Windows PowerShell.